 - If you have a new account, Stripe may ask you several additional questions to verify you really want to disable tokenized payments.
+You may not have to complete all of these steps.
 We are working with them to automatically approve the ONTRAPORT integration and bypass this, but in the meantime:

 - Confirm that you understand Stripe Radar will not work

 - Check that you understand the PCI compliance obligations - we have that covered for you!

 - Select "I cannot change my integration to securely collect payment information".

 - In the drop down for "why" you cannot change the integration, select "Someone else built my Stripe integration"